marcin-wosinek/blog/_posts/2013-04-14-BackboneJs-in-Drupal-core-DcWroc-Wroclaw.md

 ### Presentation - one page app offline?
 (prepare simple off line app)

-## AngularJs
-* one page app framework
-* guide developer through whole process of app creation
- * interface
- * code
- * test

-## AngularJs - two ways binding
-* we have two ways bingins out of the box
-* model is the single source of truth

-## AngularJs - testability
-* testabiliti is one of main core feature
-* uses dependency injection every where
-* good cooperation with karma/testacular test runner

 ## Drupal as webservice
 * One page app based on static files, and json communication with drupal